When working on side projects, I find myself often converting React web applications into React Native mobile applications.

 In React Native, font-weight can only be defined via string-type values.

-borderWidth: "1px" borderStyle: "solid" borderColor: "#fff"
+borderWidth: "1px" borderStyle: "solid" borderColor: "#fff"Separated syntax valid for both React and React Native

 Similar rules are enforced for other styles such as padding and margin.

-padding: "1px 2px 3px 4px"
+padding: "1px 2px 3px 4px"Combined syntax only valid for React

-paddingTop: 1 paddingRight: 2 paddingBottom: 3 paddingLeft: 4
+paddingTop: 1 paddingRight: 2 paddingBottom: 3 paddingLeft: 4Separated syntax valid for both React and React Native

 React Native, however, offers special horizontal and vertical combined padding and margins using paddingHorizontal, paddingVertical, marginHorizontal, marginVertical respectively.

-paddingHorizontal: 1 paddingVertical: 2
+paddingHorizontal: 1 paddingVertical: 2React Native supported horizontal/vertical syntax

-paddingTop: 1 paddingRight: 2 paddingBottom: 1 paddingLeft: 2
+paddingTop: 1 paddingRight: 2 paddingBottom: 1 paddingLeft: 2Equivalant syntax with same outcome supported for both React and React Native

 Although there exist these minor syntactical discrepencies between React and React Native, these differences should not impose a major obstacle for the transposition from React to React Native as component and styling syntaxes remaining relatively the same.
 Furthermore, these differences should be less problematic for developers who have an abundant of experience context switching between the two libraries.